cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 Apache Samoa, which stands for Scalable Advanced Massive Online Analysis, is a distributed streaming machine learning framework that contains a programming abstraction for distributed streaming machine learning algorithms [@hid-sp18-405-www-samoa].

-"It features a pluggable architecture that allows it to run on several distributed stream processing engines such as Storm, S4, and
+> ``It features a pluggable architecture that allows it to run on
+> several distributed stream processing engines such as Storm, S4, and
-Samza" [@hid-sp18-405-www-samoa].
+> Samza'' [@hid-sp18-405-www-samoa].

 Real time analytics can be utilized by tools like Samoa and allow organizations to react in a timely manner when problems appear or to detect new trends helping to improve their performance by obtain useful knowledge from what is happening